 Parent/Teacher conferences are held annually, where student progress/performance is discussed.
-Student-Led conferences are held annually as well.
+Student-Led conferences may also be held annually as well.

 Parents are always encouraged to make an appointment with your child's teacher or designated administrator to discuss student performance.